-Click to let Apple Music know that the song, album, or artist is one of your favorites; after you click it, the button turns red
+Click to let Apple Music know that the song, album or artist is one of your favourites; after you click it, the button turns red

-The song, album, or artist is marked as a favorite
+The song, album or artist is marked as a favourite

 An item contains explicit content (such as lyrics)

 The speaker is available via AirPlay

 A stereo pair of HomePods is available via AirPlay